 - community awareness programs

-The Shire of Campaspe’s Access and Inclusion Plan aims to reduce barriers for the community to participate through supportive and inclusive built, social, economic and natural environments.
+Campaspe Shire Council's Access and Inclusion Plan aims to reduce barriers for the community to participate through supportive and inclusive built, social, economic and natural environments.

 Council acknowledges that people living with a disability are valuable members of our community who expect, and are entitled to, equitable access to services and facilities.
-Rural access has a vision of an inclusive, accessible and supportive Shire of Campaspe that enables and empowers the community to fulfil their potential as equal citizens, regardless of ability, race culture or socio-economic status.
+Rural access has a vision of an inclusive, accessible and supportive community that enables and empowers the community to fulfill their potential as equal citizens, regardless of ability, race culture or socio-economic status.

 Council is working towards building better communities, where all people feel safe and welcome to participate as valued citizens, making communities more inclusive.